 Schools can provide nurture groups or nurture breakfast clubs to help children settle at the start of the day; help children to calm down as we would help young children, using soothing strategies; provide structure during unstructured times such as playtimes and the end of term; and use empathic behaviour management strategies such as gently acknowledging the child's feelings.

-Children who have learnt that adults are unpredictable, unavailable or harmful may find it difficult to form secure trusting relationships.
+Children who have learnt that adults are unpredictable, unavailable or harmful may have developed attachment disorder and find it difficult to form secure trusting relationships.

-Schools can provide opportunities to develop play skills; provide social skills groups which explicitly teach social skills; and set up small structured interactions where children can practice key skills (eg taking turns)
+Schools can provide opportunities to develop play skills; provide social skills groups which explicitly teach social skills; and set up small structured interactions where children can practise key skills (like taking turns).

 Children who have relied on their survival brains may need additional opportunities to develop their thinking brains.